zfranjicc/CyberSec-Toolkit/Scripts/HOW-TO-DOWNLOAD-ANY-SCRIPT?.md

-How to download any script
+# How to download any script?

 ## Download and run Auto Update Kali Linux